Keiser M3 Indoor Cycle Review: See why it is overpriced

 The major highlights of the Keiser M3 indoor bike are the sturdy frame and parts, SPD pedals, standard Q-Factor (7.3″), sleek design, rear-drive flywheel, near to silent belt drive, backlit computer display, and revolutionary magnetic resistance system adjustable through easy to reach shaft/lever.

-The Keiser M3 magnetic spinning bike is designed with every little detailed in place, yet very simple and without the unnecessary components.
+The Keiser M3 magnetic spinning bike is designed with every little detail in place, yet very simple and without unnecessary components.
 Keep reading to find out more about the Keiser M3 gym-quality spin bike.

 Keiser M3 Computer